Stanleeeeee/QR-Code-generator/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# QR Code Generator

+> Quick Response (QR) code generator is to translate data from images to text.
+In this project, I built a QR code using the JavaScript library, React.

 ## Built With

+- CSS
-- Major languages
+- Javascript
-- Frameworks
+- React
-- Technologies used
+- Redux

 ## Live Demo (if available)